-6.9 Re-employment After Lay-Off

-- 6.9.1 Where an employee is re-employed after lay-off, in the same or a similar position as that which they held prior to lay-off, they shall be paid at the step in the range in effect at the time of lay-off. - 6.9.2 Where, after lay-off, an employee is employed in a position having a lower pay range than that which they held prior to lay-off, they shall be paid as follows: - 6.9.2.1 At the step in the range, in keeping with the time spent (cumulative) in the employ of the employer. - Where, after a lay-off, an employee is employed in a position that has a higher pay range than that which they held prior to lay-off, they shall be paid at the minimum rate in the new position, except where the rate of their former position exceeded the minimum rate for the new position in which case they shall be paid at the rate in the new range nearer to their former rate.
+- Re-employment After Lay-Off Where an employee is re-employed after lay-off, in the same or a similar position as that which they held prior to lay-off, they shall be paid at the step in the range in effect at the time of lay-off. - Where, after lay-off, an employee is recalled into a position having a lower pay range than that which they held prior to lay-off, they shall be paid at the step in the range in accordance to Article 6.8 Demotion Involuntary. - 6.9.2.1 Where, after lay-off an employee applies and is appointed in a position having a lower pay range than that which they held prior to lay-off, they shall be paid at the step in the range, in accordance to Article 6.8 Demotion Voluntary. - 6.9.3 Where, after a lay-off, an employee is employed in a position that has a higher pay range than that which they held prior to lay-off, they shall be paid in accordance to Article 6.7 Promotion. - 6.10 Return to Previous Position